 • Selection itself is defined in terms of, and thoroughly depends on, the purposive lives of organisms.
 This purposiveness must come to intense expression in order to provide the basic pre-conditions for natural selection.
 These conditions are the production of variation; the assembly and transmission of an inheritance; and the struggle for survival.
 Since the entire logic of natural selection is rooted in a play of purposiveness, it cannot explain that purposiveness.

-1. This orchestration of physical processes occurs, as I said, at the root of their material being, which is very different from the human engineer’s arrangement of material parts “from the outside”.
-I make further mention of this difference in these two paragraphs. below
+2. This orchestration of physical processes occurs, as I said, at the root of their material being, which is very different from the human engineer’s arrangement of material parts “from the outside”.
+I discuss the machine model of organisms in Chapter 10.

 4. Actually, the same unpredictability is true of individual development.
 If we were watching a developmental sequence for the first time, we would not be able to predict its mature outcome based on what we saw half way through.
 And yet we would recognize retrospectively that this outcome was the end toward which everything was tending all along.